CNBC's Inside India newsletter: How China's DeepSeek could benefit India

 The Indian government has also embarked on subsidizing access to AI chips, known as graphics processing units, to enable academics and start-ups in the country to begin developing AI models.

-Indian IT services companies could also benefit from DeekSeek in more indirect ways.
+Indian IT services companies could also benefit from DeepSeek in more indirect ways.
 Analysts expect large enterprise clients of IT companies to redirect budgets away from AI expenditure to other IT-related spending.

 "DeepSeek is positive for Indian IT services, in our view," said UBS equity analysts led by Shaleen Kumar in a note to clients.
 "While it is still too early to fully assess the impact, faster AI development that involves lower costs should help free up IT budgets, resulting in increased IT spend in other areas."